-Lomography is style of pop photography based around the quirky cameras by the Austrian camera manufacturer known as Lomo.
-It was a trendy, peaking in winter of 2011, but there is still lots of enthusiasts using using lomo cameras and shooting film.
-There are several camera types that fall under the lomography genre.
+Lomography is the style of pop photography based on the quirky cameras by the Austrian camera manufacturer known as Lomo.
+It was a trendy, peaking in winter of 2011, but there is still lots of enthusiasts using lomo cameras and shooting film.
+There are several camera types that fall under the Lomography genre.
 Among some of the more popular, are the Diana and Holga.
 These cameras, and (all of them in the Lomo line) are usually poor technical cameras.
 They are inexpensive, plastic and often have light leaks, poor alignment of their lenses or other defects, which makes it a cool signature look.

 Lomography is branded as being a spontaneous, candid view on photography.
 Most of the cameras don’t even feature viewfinders.
 Instead, the photographer is supposed to just point and shoot.
-Using these kind of cameras is seen reaction against traditional, formal photography.
-As an alternative approach to photography, lomography supporters also try to push and pull their film in various ways to achieve some cool creative effects.
+Using this kind of cameras is seen a reaction against traditional, formal photography.
+As an alternative approach to photography, Lomography supporters also try to push and pull their film in various ways to achieve some cool creative effects.
 Film is cross-processed by using slide film and developing it in chemistry that is intended for processing negative film

 Lomography is a very easy and exciting way to get into the realm of alternative photography.
 Once the door is opened, you’ll be surprised where it can take you.
 By working with materials and media, you’ll be amazed at what kind of art can be accomplished with these tools!